 For each region-wise packed picture corresponding to a decoded picture, the following applies:

-– If an equirectangular projection SEI message with erp_cancel_flag equal to 0 and erp_rotation_flag equal to 1 that applies to the picture is present, or a cubemap projection SEI message with cmp_cancel_flag equal to 0 and cmp_rotation_flag equal to 1 that applies to the picture is present, RotationFlag is set equal to 1, and the following applies.
+– When an equirectangular projection SEI message with erp_cancel_flag equal to 0 that applies to the picture is present, ErpFlag is set equal to 1, and CmpFlag is set equal to 0.

-– If equirectangular projection is indicated, RotationYaw, RotationPitch, and RotationRoll are set equal to erp_yaw_rotation ÷ 216, erp_pitch_rotation ÷ 216, and erp_roll_rotation ÷ 216, respectively.
+– When a cubemap projection SEI message with cmp_cancel_flag equal to 0 that applies to the picture is present, CmpFlag is set equal to 1, and ErpFlag is set equal to 0.

-– Otherwise, RotationYaw, RotationPitch, and RotationRoll are set equal to cmp_yaw_rotation ÷ 216, cmp_pitch_rotation ÷ 216, and cmp_roll_rotation ÷ 216, respectively.
+– If a sphere rotation SEI message with sphere_rotation_cancel_flag equal to 0 that applies to the picture is present, RotationFlag is set equal to 1, and RotationYaw, RotationPitch, and RotationRoll are set equal to yaw_rotation ÷ 216, pitch_rotation ÷ 216, and roll_rotation ÷ 216, respectively.

 – Otherwise, RotationFlag is set equal to 0.

 – If a frame packing arrangement SEI message with frame_packing_arrangement_cancel_flag equal to 0 that applies to the picture is not present, StereoFlag, TopBottomFlag, and SideBySideFlag are all set equal to 0, HorDiv1 is set equal to 1, and VerDiv1 is set equal to 1.